 Times: 10am to 4pm Monday to Thursday and Saturday, 10am to 3pm Friday.

 Venue: Royal Historical Society of Victoria, 239 A’Beckett Street, Melbourne.

 Special event on Melbourne Day

-In a TED-style talk, eight women share their BIG IDEA that will entertain, stimulate, even shock and most definitely provide you with a spark to take home!
+In a TED-style talk, eight women shared their BIG IDEA that entertained, stimulated, even shocked and most definitely provided a spark to take home!

 SHE Talks is helping shape Melbourne through events that bring diverse individuals together, through the sharing of conversations, ideas and working on projects as a team.

 Media partners radio 3AW and GOLD104 FM had lots of great give-aways in the run up to Melbourne Day.